apache/parquet-format/VariantShredding.md

 }
 ```

-All elements of an array must be non-null because `array` elements in a Variant cannot be missing.
+All elements of an array must be present (not missing) because the `array` Variant encoding does not allow missing elements.
 That is, either `typed_value` or `value` (but not both) must be non-null.
 Null elements must be encoded in `value` as Variant null: basic type 0 (primitive) and physical type 0 (null).